 Here, the asset account – Furniture or Equipment – would be debited, while the Cash account would be credited.
 It is important to note that after the transaction, the debit amount is exactly equal to the credit amount, $5,000.

 An important point to remember is that a debit or credit does not mean increase and decrease, respectively.
-However, a simple method to use is to remember a debit entry is required to increase an asset account, while a credit entry is required to increase a credit entry.
+However, a simple method to use is to remember a debit entry is required to increase an asset account, while a credit entry is required to increase a liability account.

 The DEAD rule is a simple mnemonic that helps us easily remember that we should always Debit Expenses, Assets, and Dividend accounts, respectively.
 The normal balance in such cases would be a debit, and debits would increase the accounts, while credits would decrease them.
 Once one understands the DEAD rule, it is easy to know that any other accounts would be treated in the exact opposite manner from the accounts subject to the DEAD rule.